projectweekend/angular-fully-loaded/README.md

     'myApp.filters',
     'myApp.services',
     // 3rd party dependencies
-    'angular-fully-loaded'
+    'fully-loaded'
 ]);
 ~~~

 ## Use it
 This module creates two custom directives (tags) that can be used anywhere in your templates.

 ### Loading Directive
 The loading directive has two attributes that must be populated: